Book Tickets Online

 About

-Glenside Hospital Museum is located within the grounds of the old hospital, it aims to inform, educate and de-stigmatise mental illness and learning difficulties.
+Glenside Hospital Museum is located within the grounds of the old hospital.
+It aims to inform, educate and de-stigmatise mental illness and learning difficulties.

-Housed in the original hospital chapel, a Grade II listed building, Glenside Hospital Museum has an extensive collection showing the changes and development in the treatment of mental health from 1860s to the late 20th century.
-This important collection paints a vivid picture of the life of patients and staff in the former Glenside Hospital and an insight into the institutions run for the care of people with disabilities and learning difficulties.
+Housed in the original hospital chapel, a Grade II listed building, Glenside Hospital Museum has an extensive collection showing the changes and development in the treatment of mental health from the 1860s to the late 20th century.
+This important collection paints a vivid picture of the life of patients and staff in the former Glenside Hospital, and provides an insight into the institutions run for the care of people with disabilities and learning difficulties.

 In addition, the history of the hospital during the First World War is told through an extensive collection of postcards.
 The Asylum was requisitioned by the War Office and became Beaufort War Hospital.
-Stanley Spencer was a medical orderly here and many of his paintings at Sandham Memorial Chapel at Burghclere depict of life at Beaufort War Hospital.
+The famous artist Stanley Spencer was a medical orderly here and many of his paintings at Sandham Memorial Chapel at Burghclere depict of life at Beaufort War Hospital.

 Wednesday, 10.00am - 1.00pm